👉ALL PAGES- LINKS INDEX👀Geography writes strategy

 - Winter Solstice (23 December) – the belts shift southward.

-This seasonal movement resembles a pendulum-like oscillation, influencing -
+seasonal movement resembles a pendulum-like oscillation, influencing -

 - monsoon systems,